Bct-crypto/-Algebra-SmartContracts-audit-checklist/README.md

 - [ ] `C42` - Comment explanations wherever optimizations are done, along with an estimate of how much gas they save.
 - [ ] `C43` - Comment explanations wherever certain optimizations are purposely avoided, along with an estimate of how much gas they would/wouldn't save if implemented.
 - [ ] `C44` - Use `unchecked` blocks where overflow/underflow is impossible, or where an overflow/underflow is unrealistic on human timescales (counters, etc).
 Comment explanations wherever `unchecked` is used, along with an estimate of how much gas it saves (if relevant).
 - [ ] `C45` - Do not depend on Solidity's arithmetic operator precedence rules.
-In addition to the use of parentheses to override default operator precedence, parentheses should also be used to emphasise it.
+In addition to the use of parentheses to override default operator precedence, parentheses should also be used to emphasize it.
 - [ ] `C46` - Expressions passed to logical/comparison operators (`&&`/`||`/`>=`/`==`/etc) should not have side-effects.
 - [ ] `C47` - Wherever arithmetic operations are performed that could result in precision loss, ensure it benefits the right actors in the system, and document it with comments.
 - [ ] `C48` - Document the reason why a reentrancy lock is necessary whenever it's used with an inline or `@dev` natspec comment.